jsmith/relar/README.md

 ## About

 Relar is a cloud music hosting and streaming service for your personal audio file collection.
 I started it in May 2020 when I became aware that Google Play Music was being removed later that year.
-Initially, I hoped to offer both a free and premium service but am starting a new job soon and won't have the necessary time to dedicate to this project.
+Initially, I hoped to offer both free and premium services but I'm starting a new job soon and won't have the necessary time to dedicate to this project.
 Instead, Relar is now an open source project :)

 See it running at [https://relar.app](https://relar.app)